Nonye2K3/chia/Raspberry-Pi.md

 sudo chmod 600 /swap ; sudo mkswap /swap ; sudo swapon /swap
 ```

-Add this line to /etc/fstab if you want swap available on reboot.
-This is less necessary as swap is only required during the building of chiapos, chiavdf, and blspy.
-However, if you plan to run Ubuntu Desktop and the GUI, you will need the swap space on subsequent reboots.
-Add the following to /etc/fstab.
+Add this line to /etc/fstab so that swap available on reboot.
+If you plan to run Ubuntu Desktop and the GUI, you will need the swap space on subsequent reboots.

 ```bash
 /swap swap swap defaults 0 0
 ```

 For Raspbian 64:

 You need 1000/1024MiB of swap space.
 Here is an excellent [walk through of increasing swap space]((https://pimylifeup.com/raspberry-pi-swap-file/)) on Raspbian 64.

-Starting with vBeta 6 you will need a cmake version of 3.14 or newer.
-Ubuntu 20.04LTS and Raspbian 64 bit both ship with a perfectly adequate CMake version.
+Now:

 ```bash
 git clone https://github.com/Chia-Network/chia-blockchain.git